tylergorecki/ds5100-finalproject-ttg6nx/README.md

 ### Analyze a game

-An analyzer can be created from a Game object.
+An Analyzer can be created from a Game object.
 This can be used to gather insights about the results of the dice rolls.
 There are multiple methods in the Analyzer class, which are shown below, that can give the user information about the roll outcomes.

 ```python
 analyzer = Analyzer(game)